nishitm/g-search-cli/README.md

 ## Development TODOs

 - [ ] add shorthand for searching in specific sites (eg: -mdn searches only in mozillas developer network)
+- [ ] also decode html entities in titles (such as apostrofes. example query: "pyserial docs")
 - [ ] add "quit" to the list of additional features on Readme
 - [ ] deal with "did you mean" queries (spell correction)
 - [ ] sometimes the description is not correctly parsed and only the date is shown. example query: "albert einstein space"